FilteringMultipleEncryption/FilteringMultipleEncryption/README.md

 | `isLargeL`              | Use Proposal (Large ℓ) if `true`              |
 | `seed`                  | Random seed (optional)                        |

-Based on them, we explain how to reproduce Fig. 6 "Proposal (Large ℓ)" and "Proposal (Small ℓ)."
+Based on them, we explain how to reproduce Fig. 6 "Proposal (Large ℓ)" and "Proposal (Small ℓ)":

----

 ### Foursquare Dataset